 - As inspiration and time allows, there are also articles that make their way on the site.

 As membership grows, I’d like to periodically transform this stream of content into zines and reports.
 Some quarterly publication reviewing or diving deeper into specific topics.
 Currently, I work on a rhythm of quarterly projects, supported by paid members.
-The first one was the library, the second is a podcast I’m collaborating on, and at the time of writing, the project for the third quarter of 2021 remains to be announced.
+The first one was the library, the second is a podcast I’m collaborating on, and at the time of writing, the project for the third quarter of 2021 is to write more longform articles, most of which remains to be published.

 Finally, I also use the research and learnings from my explorations to expand the thinking of clients by exposing them to more ideas, the connections between them, and how they might inform their strategy, products, and services.